RubyTurtwig/dupes-not-included/README.md

 There's plenty left to do with this project as well:
 1. Extend its functionality to other resolutions.
 2. Optimizing the script so that it can shuffle through duplicants at a faster rate.
+3. Add ability to parse more than one duplicant at once.
-3. Add ability to build a comparison dictionary.
+4. Add ability to build a comparison dictionary.
-4. Add duplicant templates.
+5. Add duplicant templates.